xuzhao9/benchmark/torchbenchmark/score/README.md

 ## New score versions
 Periodically, as more workloads have been added to the torchbenchmark suite, or as changes to relative weights or categories have been proposed, a new score configuration should be generated rather than modifying an existing score definition.

-See `python generate_score_config.py -h`
+See `python generate_score_config.py -h`.

 ## Issues and Next Steps
 For accurate score comparisons, measurements should be computed on the same machine (or at least same machine spec) as the data used to produce normalization constants in the score configuration.

-- compute_score.py should assert the machine type matches by default
+- compute_score.py should assert the machine type matches by default.
 - currently, a circleCI 'medium' gpu worker was used for the normalization data
-- soon, a particular CPU/GPU config should be deliberately selected along with a list of models/categories to be frozen for first long-living rev of the score
+- soon, a particular CPU/GPU config should be deliberately selected along with a list of models/categories to be frozen for first long-living rev of the score.